 Early this week, I was panicked as I watched the clock ticking while rushing another handmade gift.
 I need to find something that’s quick and easy to make, of course, it needs to be presentable too.

-My sister is going to have a Christmas Eve party at her home this year and these cork coasters set will be handy for her.
+My sister is going to have a Christmas Eve party at her home this year and these handmade coasters set will be handy for her.
 Foremost, she needs additional coasters for her guests during the party.
-Preferably that each of every cork coasters in the set is different so that the guests are able to identify which glass of drinks she/he has drunk, just in case someone mix-up the glasses.
+Preferably that each of the coasters in the set is different so that the guests are able to identify which glass of drinks she/he has drunk, just in case someone mix-up the glasses.

 In order to make each of these cork coasters unique, play around with the shapes of the coasters, colors of the paint and images of the stamps.
 This is the beauty of DIY, you are able to customize them to the way you like.

-I made twelve cork coasters by using two types of shape (six circles and six square), two base color (blue and pink) and three rubber stamps design.
+I made twelve different coasters by using two types of shapes (six circles and six square), two base colors (blue and pink), and three rubber stamps designs.
 If you need more coasters, just add in another color or rubber stamp design.

-Simply stack the completed cork coasters up, tie with raffia and these cork coasters are good to be given away.
+Simply stack up the beautiful DIY coasters, tie with raffia and these personalized coasters are good to be given away.
 I am done with all the gifts, YAY!!!